-Performing this analysis determines that in WY 2016/17 there was an increase in storage in the basins of 84,400 AF.
-Most of this storage increase was observed in the Montebello Forebay, which saw an overall water level rise of 16.9 feet due to the wet year and replenishment efforts of WRD.
+Performing this analysis determines that in WY 2017/18 there was a decrease in storage in the basins of 80,243 AF.
+Most of this storage decrease was observed in the Montebello Forebay, which saw an overall water level drop of 15 feet.
 Table 8 provides the historical groundwater storage changes in the CBWCB.
-Based on the dry year in the current WY, it is expected that the groundwater basins will lose water from storage in the current WY.
+Based on the wet year in the current WY, it is expected that the groundwater basins will gain water in storage this year.